-Quality improvement (QI) consists of systematic and continuous actions that lead to measurable improvement in health care services and the health status of targeted patient groups (this definition supplied by HRSA).
+Quality improvement (QI) consists of systematic and continuous actions that lead to measurable improvement in health care services and the health status of targeted patient groups (this definition supplied by Health Resources and Services Administration [HRSA]).

-Health IT enabled or sometimes called electronic clinical quality improvement (eCQI) is the use of health information technology, the functionality and data in your EHR along with clinical best practices to support, leverage and advance your quality improvement initiatives.
+Electronic clinical quality improvement (eCQI) is the use of health information technology (HIT), the functionality and data in your electronic health record (EHR) and the clinical best practices to support, leverage and advance your QI initiatives.

-This eCQI Toolkit was created as a practical guide to assist organizations with leveraging health information technology (HIT) and the Plan Do Study Act (PDSA) process improvement methodology to support and advance their health quality improvement initiatives.
-This toolkit is;
+This eCQI toolkit was created as a practical guide to assist organizations with leveraging HIT and the plan-do-study-act (PDSA) process improvement methodology to support and advance health QI initiatives.
+This toolkit is:

-- Designed to provide eCQI tools and resources that may be used by organizations to help manage their eCQI priorities in an organized, efficient and repeatable manner - Developed for use by inpatient and outpatient organizations who are currently utilizing certified electronic health record (EHR) software to manage their patient encounters.
-(See appendix K for more information on certified EHRs) - Meant to help identify, align and manage quality initiatives for both internal and external QI goals - Focused on use of standardized clinical quality measures (CQMs)and tracking and monitoring this data in your EHR when possible - Encourages physical, electronic and data workflow review as part of each eCQI project to insure consistent, reliable and quality data and improvement.
+- Designed to provide eCQI tools and resources that may be used by organizations to help manage their eCQI priorities in an organized, efficient and repeatable manner - Developed for use by inpatient and outpatient organizations who are currently utilizing certified EHR software to manage their patient encounters (See Appendix K of this toolkit for more information on certified EHRs.) - Meant to help identify, align and manage quality initiatives for both internal and external QI goals - Focused on use of standardized clinical quality measures (CQMs) and tracking and monitoring this data in their EHRs when possible - Encourages physical, electronic and data workflow review as part of each eCQI project to insure consistent, reliable and quality data and improvement eCQI Methodology Overview

-Development of this document was completed by Health Technology Services, a department of Mountain-Pacific Quality Health Foundation and funded by the Montana Department of Public Health and Human Services.
+Development of this document was completed by Mountain-Pacific Quality Health and funded by the Montana Department of Public Health and Human Services (DPHHS).